15 Best Platforms For Bloggers

 Pros

-- User-friendly drag-and-drop builder, no coding required.
+- User-friendly drag-and-drop builder with no coding required.

 Cons

-- Limited third-party app and integration options.
+- Limited third-party app and integration options compared to WordPress.

-- Basic e-commerce features are available only in higher-tier plans.
+- Advanced e-commerce features require higher-tier plans.

 6. Wix